 Don’t try to tense up your body more than it already is; just allow whatever sensations you’re experiencing to be here, in this moment.

 Once you’ve welcomed the feeling or feelings, ask yourself,

 “Can I feel as open, and as relaxed, and as calm as I do?”

 You’ll find that even when your muscles are tense and your heart is racing, there’s a part of you that is “outside” all of the tension.
 Allow yourself to tap into that feeling of calm.
 Then continue to ask yourself the two questions, alternating back and forth, allowing yourself to feel all the sensations that are present.
 As you do, you’ll notice that the two extremes become less and less, until they both feel pretty much the same.

 Sedona is simple, powerful, and you can do it anywhere, anytime, even with your eyes open.
 We highly recommend the audio program, because Hale Dwoskin, the co-creator, is so much fun to listen to.

 Sedona’s not just for dealing with anxiety, either.
 It’s great for allowing yourself just to be, in every area of your life.
 You can read more about it here.

-For more information on dealing with anxiety, check out one of Cameron’s “Laugh In The Face Of Fear” workshops at playwithfireimprov.com.
+For more information on dealing with anxiety, check Cameron’s classes and blog at playwithfireimprov.com.